petephilipson/StatisticalModelling/docs/analysis_des_exp 3.md

 </tbody>
 </table>

 where $n$ is the sample size and $k$ is the number of 'treatments'.
-Similarly to the last chapter, we thus have a breakdown of the total variability as
+Similarly to the last chapter, we this have a breakdown of the total variability as

 \[
 \color{red}{\text{Total SS (TSS)} = \text{Treatment SS} + \text{Residual SS}}.